sham1908/selenium-data-driven-framework/readme.md

 How to Run the tests
 - Clone the repo
+- Install maven
+- Install chromedriver
+- Make sure the System.setProperty in the BaseTest is valid for system/OS
 - maven > reload project
 - run the test via testng.xml